-i Market trends
+Market trends

 Prior to the covid-19 pandemic, venture capital (VC) investments had been very active in Japan for several years.
-According to a report published by Venture Enterprise Center, Japan, investments by VC funds in Japan increased continuously every year from 2014 to 2020.
-Although the pandemic led to a temporary downturn in the start-up investment market, which resulted in fewer investments in 2020 (1,160 deals of around ¥150 billion in aggregate), there was recovery in 2021 resulting in 1,395 deals totalling around ¥228 billion in aggregate investments.
-This trend looks to continue in 2022, as investments by VC funds in Japan totalled ¥80 billion (nearly 450 deals) in the first quarter of 2022 alone, which was the highest recorded total for a quarter since 2014.
+According to a report published by Venture Enterprise Center, Japan,^[1] investments by VC funds in Japan increased continuously every year from 2014 to 2020.
+Although the pandemic led to a temporary downturn in the start-up investment market in 2020, there was recovery in 2021 and 2022 and this trend continued in 2023 (1,477 deals totalling around ¥212 billion in aggregate) despite a decrease from 2022, which was the highest record since 2014.